Lollitoe/mqtt2opcua/README.md

 Note:

-Recently upgraded to support MQTT auth and to remove spaces from OPCUA name in example
+Recently upgraded to support MQTT auth and to remove spaces from OPCUA name in example Updated some old OPCUA code
+Added some notes to better understand
 PLEASE REMEMBER TO CHECK FOR UPDATES REGULARLY!